danskernesdigitalebibliotek/dpl-cms/README.md

 * `sudo nfsd restart`
 * restart docker for mac
 * close and re-open your terminal (not just a new prompt!)

+# Publishing new version of source image
+When you run: `task source:deploy` a new docker image will be build and deployed to the container registry.
+The image contains the source code of the DPL cms project.